AngelosStam/therapease/README.md

 - My Account → Session History: see a chronological list of all past and upcoming sessions.
 - My Account → Bookings: view or cancel upcoming sessions.

-Streamlined Recurrent Booking

-- When scheduling, you can opt-in to “Recurrent Sessions” (e.g. weekly), automatically creating repeated appointments.

 ## How It Works (Workflows)

 ### Therapist Workflow